 Merit Scholarship Stipends

-Students admitted to the University Honors Program as first-year students beginning in fall 2013, including President's Scholars and Provost's Scholars, are eligible to receive Educational Enhancement Stipends.
+Students admitted to the University Honors Program as first-year students beginning in fall 2013 through spring 2017, including President's Scholars and Provost's Scholars, are eligible to receive Educational Enhancement Stipends.
 Stipends are intended to provide the opportunity to advance students' educational goals outside the classroom through funded experiential learning opportunities such as study abroad, summer research/creative projects, or summer internships.

 Scholar Development and Fellowships Advising